Screen time for preschoolers: part of a balanced and healthy lifestyle

 7. Keep screens out of bedrooms at night

-If you keep mobile phones and other devices out of your child’s bedroom at night, he won’t be able to play games after lights out.
+If you keep mobile phones and other devices out of your child’s bedroom at night, your child won’t be able to play games after lights out.
 This can also stop your child being disturbed in the night by messages and notifications.

-When you help your child choose good-quality apps, games, TV and YouTube as well as balancing her screen use, she’ll learn to make good choices about using her free time when she’s older.
+When you help your child choose good-quality apps, games, TV and YouTube as well as balancing screen use, your child will learn to make good choices about using free time when they’re older.